Susanna Moodie: Roughing It in the Bush

 Written by Carol Shields and Patrick Crowe, Illustrated by Selena Goulding, Adapted by Willow Dawson, and an Introduction by Margaret Atwood

-The result was the novel Roughing It in the Bush—an aggravated and acerbic testament to pioneer life that was praised in England but turned Moodie into a controversial figure in Canada.
-Two centuries later, Moodie is honored as an early feminist and literary pioneer.
+The result was the novel Roughing It in the Bush—an aggravated and acerbic testament to settler life that was praised in England but turned Moodie into a controversial figure in Canada.
+Two centuries later, Moodie is honored by many as an early feminist and literary pioneer.

 Shields' long fascination with Moodie led her to collaborate on a screenplay with Patrick Crowe, which has now found its way to the world as a graphic novel.
 A talented adaptation by Willow Dawson and emotionally complex illustrations by Selena Goulding bring the words of the controversial and fascinating Susanna Moodie to life through the insightful personality of Carol Shields.
-Includes a rousing introduction by Margaret Atwood, who shares in the fascination for the pioneering Susanna.
+Includes a rousing introduction by Margaret Atwood.

 About the Author